ysz7/majestic-agent/README.md

 ## ♛ What is Majestic?

-Majestic is a **universal agent-executor**.
-Give it a task in plain language — it picks the right tools and executes.
-Research, market data, file work, automations — all from one agent, on any platform.
+Majestic is a **lean AI agent core** designed to be specialized into vertical solutions.
+Take it, wire in your domain tools, set the role, ship.

 ```
-  majestic ▶ Research BTC market and send briefing to Telegram
+  majestic ▶ Analyze support tickets from last week and summarize top issues

- ┌ web_search
+ ┌ read_file("tickets.csv")
  ├ Working... ⠹
- ├ get_market_data
- ├ Working... ⠸
- ├ get_briefing
+ ├ run_python(analysis script)
- └ Done · 3 tool calls · $0.004 · 8.2s
+ └ Done · 2 tool calls · $0.003 · 4.1s

-  BTC is trading at $67,420 (+2.4%)...
+  Top issues: billing (38%), login (24%), performance (21%)...
 ```

 ---